Razzano/Vivaldi_Custom/README.md

-3 Mods listed: calendar-urlsitefav.zip, complete.zip and move-active-tab.zip.
+2 Mods listed: calendar-fav-tab.zip (Show/Hide calendar, site favicon in urlbar and activate/deactivate moving of active tab) and complete.zip (includes everything in the Options Menu drop down list as seen in the preview pic).
 Each zip file contains 2 bat file, 1 js file, 1 css file and a how-to install text file.
-Also listed each zip file contents separately minus the how-to install text file.
-The complete.zip mod contains all the mods in 1 zip file, which has an Options Menu dropdown list as pictured in the vivaldi-custom-preview.png.
+Listed both zip file contents separately minus the how-to install text file.

-Un-zip whichever mod zip into newly created folder (recommended) and name it (for example) Vivaldi UI Mods and if insatlling more than 1 mod, create a sub-folder under newly created folder and give it the name of the mod and unzip the mod there, but the files need to remain together.
+Un-zip either the calendar-fav-tab.zip or complete.zip mod into newly created folder (recommended) and name it (for example) Vivaldi UI Mod.
+Unzip the zip mod there, and the files need to remain together.
 DO NOT rename the files.
-Click the installed Install.bat file to load created files into Vivaldi browser app.
+Click the Install.bat file to load created files into Vivaldi browser app.
 Follow the simple instructions in the How-To.txt file.

 Description for complete mod:
 1. Installs a bat file (complete-Install.bat) to auto-insert edits/changes made to js and css files into Vivaldi Browser App.